Skip to content

 • Use Markdown structure — Headings and bullet points help the model parse your instructions.
 Wall-of-text prompts perform worse.

 • Test iteratively — Small wording changes can significantly alter behaviour.
-Use selu dev to test locally and refine.
+Test your prompts by chatting with the agent in the Selu web interface and iterating on the wording.

 Each capability can also ship with a prompt.md file.
 These are appended to the system prompt automatically when that capability is available.
 Use agent.md for the agent’s core personality and high-level instructions.
 Use capability prompt.md files for detailed, tool-specific guidance.
 See Capability Prompts for details.